fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Well..."_ said Joshua _"It could be worst: I could had died, or absorbed Santa Clause and became Santa instead of Sven, or that crazy Ice Queen could had achieved what she wanted...
 Looking an elf is a small price for this."_

 _"Way to go, Jiminy."_ said Lesley. _"Now, you can go.
-As Eileen to get here in an hour.
+AsK Eileen to get here in an hour.
 If you see Seiji, ask him that I'll talk with him after dinner.
 Think today is your night shift, right?"_

 _"Yeah...
 I'll take Transport 5 to get to Malta for resupply after the lunch and when I get back I'll tag for LionHeart.
 Me, Djanni, Cabby at the night."_